Before diving in and spitting out this package I looked at the alternatives below. If I have missed something please drop me a mail.

 mechanisms.
 You can interleave your time tracking with other data, maintain

 hierarchies of projects with their own time tracking data and take advantage of

 org-mode has to offer.

-There is some support for time tracking in taskwarrior, and if you only need to maintain a log of the time you spend on previously defined tasks it is probably enough to get by.
+taskwarrior has some support for time tracking, and if you only need to maintain a log of the time you spend on previously defined tasks it is probably enough to get by.